Average Weather in Yuma Arizona, United States

 To characterize how pleasant the weather is in Yuma throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Yuma for general outdoor tourist activities are from late March to mid June and from late September to early November, with a peak score in the third week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Yuma for general outdoor tourist activities are from late March to early June and from late September to early November, with a peak score in the third week of October.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Yuma for hot-weather activities are from late May to early July and from early September to early October, with a peak score in the second week of June.